-The tournament is open to adult players, as well as youth who are at least 8 years old by the day the tournament begins.
-Players under 8 years old will be allowed to register based on request by a team and acceptance by event organizers.
+- The tournament is open to adult players, as well as youth who are at least 5 years old by the day the tournament begins.
+Teams whose players are all under 8 years old will need to register for the Lay-Ups division.
 A designated coach is required for all teams whose oldest player is 12 or younger.
 A player may not participate on multiple teams within the same bracket.

 The tournament will consist of the following Divisions: